23Skidoo/sicm-kindle/README.md

-#Structure and Interpretation of Classical Mechanics formatted for Kindle

-Slight reformatting of the online SICM using scripts by @twcamper.
+A (so far unsuccessful) attempt to reformat the online SICM for Kindle using scripts by @twcamper.

 Original pages at
 http://mitpress.mit.edu/sites/default/files/titles/content/sicm/book.html